pvcraven/networking-class/source/labs/session_layer/session_layer.rst

 always be stored encrypted.
 It is very likely you will run into this need during your career.

-In my opinion, it should be crimsaving passwords as anything but secure hashes credit card numbers,
+In my opinion, it should be a crime to save passwords as anything but a hash, and credit card numbers or SSN as anything but encrypted.

 Encryption Coding
 ^^^^^^^^^^^^^^^^^

 * Use libraries in Java or Python to perform:
-    * Secret Key Encryption
+    * Secret Key Encryption (Like AES) (`Example <http://www.quickprogrammingtips.com/java/how-to-encrypt-and-decrypt-data-in-java-using-aes-algorithm.html>`)
     * Asymmetric Key Encrypting
     * Hash function